 - Be available some evenings and one to two Sundays to attend educational seminars

 Fellowship requirements include:

-- Interning at least 10 hours a week within UJA-Federation's network of agencies or within any synagogue or day school in the five boroughs of New York City, in Long Island, or in Westchester throughout the duration of your scholarship.
+- Interning and/or working at least 10 hours a week within UJA-Federation's network of agencies or within any synagogue or day school in the five boroughs of New York City, in Long Island, or in Westchester throughout the duration of your scholarship.

 - Participating in a number of educational seminars throughout the year to grapple with some of the key challenges facing the organized Jewish community.

 - Committing to at least two years of employment within UJA-Federation’s network of agencies, or within area synagogues and day schools, after graduation.
-(This requirement is waived for rabbinical students.)
+(This requirement is waived for rabbinical and cantorial students.)

 - For rabbinical and cantorial students: In your first year you are required to intern and/or work, as described above.
 During your second year, our fellowship requires that you teach a course of approximately six sessions to donors, staff, or lay leaders at UJA-Federation or a network agency.

 Internships are also available for undergraduate and graduate students.

 Fellowships are awarded for a maximum of two years and must be used toward tuition.
 If you meet the requirements outlined above, we encourage you to apply.
 By completing our application, you will be considered for the UJA-Federation of New York Graduate Fellowship.

 Scholarships for Students Pursuing a Career at UJA-Federation of New York